Ansonious/rsb-channels/info.md

 Follow these steps to join squads ASAP!

+**Hosting**

+1. Head to <#729561766874316860> use matoi bot and @mention one (or more) of the recruiting roles For example: `>host ["Name of quest"] [number of people you need] [difficulty] [time]"` You, the host, can cancel the party by clicking on the :negative_squared_cross_mark: reaction.

+2. Once there is enough of you to start a group, you can join an open channel (*avoid joining a channel before the host has advertised it in <#729561766874316860>*) or create a temporary channel and set up in there.

+**Joining**
 1. *(optional)* Head to <#729561764940742700> and join one of the currently available recruiting roles.

-2. Head to <#729561766874316860> and @mention one (or more) of the recruiting roles, or just wait for someone else to do the same (you will get a notification when this happens).
+2. Head to <#729561766874316860> and click on the :crossed_swords: to confirm your participation.
-For example: `Hosting @Ult, need 3 more.`
-Note that **hosting a squad doesn't mean that you need to lead it or that you need any kind of experience**.
-Whoever invites people to the in-game lobby is the host.

-3. Once there is enough of you to start a group, simply join an open channel (*avoid joining a channel before the host has advertised it in <#729561766874316860>*) or create a temporary channel and set up in there.

 4. If you would like to stop getting notifications, head back to <#729561764940742700> and leave the role(s) that you joined.
 Feel free to keep the role if you want to always be notified.
 They are used for notification purposes only.

+**Note** In the case of MP(Multi Party) related content such as UQ's(Urgent Quests), the parties are organized as Party A through Z. E.G. MPA will have Party ABC, MPB will have DEF.
+The main host(In Party A) will be responsible for clearly deciding on who are leads for BCDEF.
 ---

 :bangbang: **Temporary channels:** :bangbang: